OAGi/Score/docs/test_cases/TestSuite42.md

 ### Test Assertion:

 #### Test Assertion #42.1.1
-The end user can create a Business Term with all information specified.
+The "View/Edit Business Term" menu should open the page with titled "Business Term".

 #### Test Assertion #42.1.2
+The end user can create a Business Term with only required fields including Business Term and External Reference URI field.

+#### Test Assertion #42.1.3
+The end user cannot create a Business Term if any required field is not provided.

+#### Test Assertion #42.1.4
 The end user can search for a Business Term based only on its term.

-#### Test Assertion #42.1.3
+#### Test Assertion #42.1.5
 The end user can search for a Business Term based on the external reference URI.

-#### Test Assertion #42.1.4
+#### Test Assertion #42.1.6
 The end user can select a Business Term in the table to update its details in Edit Business Term page.

-#### Test Assertion #42.1.5
+#### Test Assertion #42.1.7
 The end user cannot change Definition field in Edit Business Term page.

-#### Test Assertion #42.1.6
+#### Test Assertion #42.1.8
 The end user cannot save a Business Term with an already existing term and URI in Edit Business Term page.

-#### Test Assertion #42.1.7
+#### Test Assertion #42.1.9
 The end user cannot discard a Business Term in View/Edit Business Term page if it is used in assignments.

-#### Test Assertion #42.1.8
+#### Test Assertion #42.1.10
 The end user can discard a Business Term in the table in View/Edit Business Term page if it is not in any assignments.